 Description: A blue-eyed and buxom girl.

-Where they met: Boarding house of the Beckett Family in London Reason of Separation: Rizal withdrew his feelings before having a relationship with Gertrude, realizing that he had a greater mission to fulfill.
+Reason of Separation: Rizal withdrew his feelings before having a relationship with Gertrude, realizing that he had a greater mission to fulfill.

 7.)
 Suzanne Jacoby